Year of entry 2024

 How to apply

 Application deadlines may differ dependent on application pathway.
-Places are limited and, where necessary (for example, due to unprecedented demand), the University reserves the right to amend application deadlines.
+Places are limited and, where necessary (for example, due to unprecedented demand), the University reserves the right to amend application deadlines, which may include closing applications early.

 The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.